 Again, we troll on our way there and pick up a solid Yellowfin Tuna for dinner.
 They are sensational fresh on the BBQ, no wonder they call them the chicken of the sea!!
 We took a mooring in the shallows of Butterfly Bay surrounded by amazing reef.
 So much colourful coral and BIG fish.
 The kids were so excited and we spent the afternoon snorkelling.
 Stinger suits were needed this time of year, but they didn't stop us from having a ball in the water.

 Another amazing sunrise wakeup & a big day planned.
 We head to Tongue Bay & anchor up.
 It is here you can take the dinghy into the beach and do the walking trail to the lookouts over Hill Inlet.
-Probably the most iconic view in the Whitsundays, the shades of blue are unbelievable!!!
+Probably the most iconic view in the Whitsundays, the shades of blue with the white sands are unbelievable!!!

 HOT TIP - wear shoes or thongs!!
 The footpath gets super HOT!!
 The walk is only 700 Metres and only takes about 15 minutes.